naxan6/QidiKlipperFlashConfig/README.md

         ....
         ```

-    * use mine as a starting point, they are based on Funktons (see https://github.com/naxan6/QidiKlipperFlashConfig/tree/main/configs)
+    * or just use mine as a starting point, they are based on Funktons (see https://github.com/naxan6/QidiKlipperFlashConfig/tree/main/configs)

 -  *when am I done with chapter 0?*
    you are done with your klipper/moonraker/fluidd stack, if fluidd shows one of the following two (but no other errors)